alboteanud/FirebaseObjectList/README.md

 Firebase Object list with POJO
 ===================================

-The "Note" POJO has an "created" public Object initialised by the ServerValue.TIMESTAMP and a public method like:
+The POJO ("Note") has an "created" public Object that is initialised with ServerValue.TIMESTAMP and will consequently be replaces in the server with the time.
+There is also a public method like

     public Long getCreatedTimestamp() {
             if (created instanceof Long) {